michaelkornblum/soda-fountain/README.md

 - Node.js
 - Gulp

 **Note:** At the time of this writing, Soda-Fountain has not been tested on a PC running Windows.
-This however, is a high ranking item on my to do list and the situation will be fixed soon.
+This however will change very soon.

 ### Install Node.js
 For Mac users, installing Node.js is easy.
 Just go to the [Node.js website](https://nodejs.org/) and download the package that's appropriate to your operating system of choice.
 For Ubuntu users the latest version of Node.js is available via PPA.
 See [this article](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server) from Digital Ocean for details.